-- 1 With the left hand holding the cab interior and the right hand holding the inside handhold, stand up and face the inside of the cab.
-Move your left hand to the inside handhold.
-Move your left foot to the top step.
-(See figure 4). - 2 Maintain a firm grip on the handholds with both hands and lower your right foot to the bottom step.
-(See figure 3). - 3 Maintain a firm grip on the handholds with both hands and lower your left foot to the ground, keeping your right foot firmly planted on the bottom step.
-(See figure 2). - 4 Continue holding the handholds with both hands as your lower your right foot to the ground.
+- 1 With your left hand gripping the cab interior and your right hand gripping the inside handhold, stand up and face the inside of the cab.
+Move one foot to the top step.
+(See figure 4.) - 2 Move your left hand to the outside handhold.
+With one foot firmly on the top step, lower the other foot to the bottom step.
+(See figure 3.) - 3 Maintaining a firm grip on both handholds, lower the other foot to the ground.
+(See figure 2.) - 4 With both hands still firmly gripping the handholds, lower the other foot to the ground.
 (See figure 1.)